 The commission has a series of model contracts that are related to each other on a topic: Commercial Agency Contract , Distribution Contract , International Sale Contract and the Occasional Intermediary Contract .
 Although they have similar features, the implications are different depending on how professionals want to structure a deal.
 Clients should review the descriptions and introductions to these contracts and choose one that best corresponds to their level of involvement.
 As for the Occasional Intermediary Contract, it is one model in a series of ICC Model Contracts that handles commercial distribution.
 This contract is for professionals who are occasionally involved in international trade.
 It takes into account the interests of all groups and includes important provisions, such as non-disclosure and fee protection agreement.

 What is important to consider when drafting international contracts?

 The differences in legal perspectives are paramount for people to understand.
 This is especially so with cross-border agreements.
 Should a dispute arise, it is necessary to examine where the dispute will be settled, by whom – whether it be the ICC Court of Arbitration or another International Court – and what laws would apply.
 Also, ICC Model Contracts are essentially teaching tools.
 They all contain notes throughout the text so parties can properly decide which path is best for them.
 Nevertheless, parties are still urged to use an expert to best determine that whatever law is chosen, applies.

-To see all of ICC Model Contracts and series, please visit the ICC Store .
+To see all of ICC Model Contracts and series, please visit the ICC Knowledge 2 GO .